HL7/emedicinal-product-info/input/pagecontent/epi-components.md

 ## Notes
 - Not all resources are required for every ePI use case.
 They are combined into ePI Types (1, 2, 3, and 4) to address specific needs, as outlined in the [Use Cases documentation](usecases.md).
-- Refer to Appendix XX for recommended elements, attributes, and terminologies for each resource in the ePI context.

 This overview is intended to guide implementers in understanding the role of each FHIR resource in supporting ePI-related functionality.
+Refer to the (Artifacts)[https://build.fhir.org/ig/HL7/emedicinal-product-info/artifacts.html] page for more detail on profiles, terminology, and sample data.